amirr-k/UCMe/README.md

 # UCMe

-A college-specific dating app built with FastAPI and PostgreSQL.
+A college-specific dating app built with React, FastAPI and PostgreSQL.

 ## Project Structure